mohan-chinnappan-n/FSCConfigUI/docs/uri/README.md

 ```
 ![aura unescapehtml](img/aur-err-msg.png)

-## How to use text-overflow in aura:unescapedHtml
+## How to use text-overflow for the content out of aura:unescapedHtml

 ```css
 .THIS .overflow-visible {